maswabik

 Brief Biography

-I am a lecturer of Language & Linguistics in the Faculty of Humamities, Education & Social Sciences at the University of Botswana.
+I am a lecturer of Language & Linguistics in the School of Languages, Linguistics & LIterary Studies in the Faculty of Humanities, Education & Social Sciences at the University of Botswana.
 I obtained my BA degree in Humanities from the University of Botswana and a Post Graduate Diploma in Education (PGDE) from the same University.
-I have a Master's degree in Linguistics from California State University Northridge, USA and a PhD from Memorial University, Canada.
-I specialize in teaching General Linguistics courses and Applied Linguistics (First language acquisition, second language learning and teaching and speech disorders).
-I also teach Setswana as a foreign and second language).
+I have a Master's degree in Linguistics from California State University, Northridge, USA, and a PhD from Memorial University, Canada.
+I specialize in teaching Theoretical Linguistics courses (mainly Bantu & English), and Applied Linguistics (First language acquisition, including speech delays and disorders, second language learning and pedagody, mainly Setswana as a foreign and second language.

 Teaching Areas

-• General linguistics courses (phonetics, phonology, morphology & semantics)
+• Theoretical linguistics courses (phonetics, phonology, morphology (and their interfaces) & semantics)

-• Applied linguistics (Psycholinguistics, mainly language acquisition, language learning & pedagogy);
+• Applied linguistics (Psycholinguistics, mainly language acquisition, language learning & pedagogy; neurodiversity);

 • Language proficiency (Setswana as a 2nd and foreign language)